sodoesaburningbus/pysonde/README.txt

 the output at your own risk.

-If this code is useful in a research project, please contact Christopher Phillips and proivde an acknolwedgement in any publications.
+If this code is useful in a research project, please contact Christopher Phillips and provide an acknolwedgement in any publications.
+If the software is a key part of the analysis, please consider offering co-authorship.

 Any questions or suggestions should be directed to Christopher Phillips at chris.phillips@uah.edu